 A milk allergy is different than lactose intolerance, but they’re both pretty uncommon.

 “A milk allergy is a reaction to a milk protein — most likely beta-lactoglobulin or casein, but it could be one of the whey proteins — while lactose intolerance is usually a milder reaction to the sugar in milk,” explains Dr. Cohen.
-He says anywhere from 3 to 8 percent of babies suffer from milk allergy, and of the two, a milk allergy will cause the more severe reaction than problems with lactose.
-Symptoms of milk allergy can include rash, colic, nausea, and vomiting — any of which warrant a call to your doctor.
+He says that anywhere from three to eight percent of babies suffer from milk allergy, and of the two, a milk allergy will cause the more severe reaction.
+Symptoms of milk allergy can include rash, colic, nausea, and vomiting, any of which warrant a call to your doctor.